strohs/springboot-blogen-vuejs/README.md

 As mentioned previously, Blogen uses JWTs as the primary means of authentication and authorization.
 Users receive a JWT in two ways:
 1. by using Spring's standard "form" login and providing their **Blogen** username and password
-2. by using OAuth2 and logging into their Github or Google account
+2. by using OAuth2 and logging into their GitHub or Google account

 Spring Security has been [configured](backend/src/main/java/com/blogen/config/SpringSecConfig.java) to handle the above scenarios, and it has been configured as an OAuth2 "login" and Resource Server.